 Poverty in New Mexico will not be replaced by prosperity without fundamental changes in attitudes, behaviors and systems.
-Hard working, limited-income New Mexicans are doing their part to save and invest in their futures through Individual Development Accounts (IDAs).
-Banks, the business community, regulators, and policy makers also have a key role to play.
+Hard working, limited-income New Mexicans are doing their part to save and invest in their futures through Individual Development Accounts (IDA’s) and Children’s Savings Accounts (CSA’s).
+Banks, credit unions, the business community, regulators, and policy makers also have a key role to play.
 New Mexico’s economy, our government, and our business community should provide opportunities for all our families to get ahead.

 Where we advocate

 Every day, elected officials and policy makers at the city, county, state and federal levels make decisions that affect the quality of life and opportunities of limited- income New Mexicans.
 Business and other leaders make similarly impactful decisions.
 Those decisions can either pave the way towards, or create roadblocks to, prosperity.

 We advocate with legislators and commissioners; with banks, credit unions, and business leaders; and with utility companies and their regulators (such as the Public Regulation Commission in New Mexico).

 - Prosperity Works advocated successfully for the state legislature to provide $250,000 per year for New Mexico Individual Development Accounts.

 - As a result of PW’s legislative advocacy New Mexico’s youth can now start saving for their future by opening an IDA account.